Updated on 8 August 2017

 This rather unique building looks impressive enough on the outside but the real surprise is inside Leighton House.
 Situated in the upmarket Holland Park area, it’s decorated in an opulent Eastern style, The highlight is the Arab Hall’s stunning blue mosaics and gold dome.
 It was the home of Lord Leighton and is the only purpose built studio house open to the public in the UK.
 Construction started in 1865 and continued until 1895, with many embellishments being added throughout the years.

 North London Hidden Gems

 Tucked away from the hustle and bustle of Angel, Camden Passage is a cute place to browse.
 There’s a regular street antiques market, as well as several antique shops, independent coffee houses and restaurants.
 Etc. has a good selection of gifts, whilst Paul A Young is a mecca for chocolate lovers.
 The main market days are Wednesday and Saturday, as well as a book market on Thursday and Fridays in Pierrepont Arcade.

 Secret Garden in Regents Park

 We could tell you where this place is, but first we’d have to kill you…just joking!
 It’s so hidden away that many locals don’t know of its existence.
-Nestled inside a discreet gate in the Inner Circle of Regent’s Park, St John’s Lodge Gardens are a lovely little spot.
+Nestled inside a discreet gate in the Inner Circle of Regent’s Park, St John’s Lodge Gardens is one of our favourite secret places in London.
 Admire the artworks such as the Grade II listed Goatherd Daughter’s statue or relax on one of the benches with a good book.
 The imposing private house overlooking the gardens belongs to the Sultan of Brunei.

 Platform 9¾ at King’s Cross